-Your lender is looking for assurance that this “variable” type of income is going to reasonably continue at the same amount.
-If the answer is “no” to any of the above questions; you may either not be able to use that income to qualify for the loan; or the lender might calculate it at a lesser more conservative amount.
+Your lender just wants assurance that this "variable" type of income is going to reasonably continue close to the same amount.
+If the answer is "no" to any of the above questions; you may either not be able to use that income to qualify for the loan; or the lender might calculate it at a lesser more conservative amount.

 The next thing your lender will do is take a two-year average of the bonus or overtime income.
 For example; if you made $5,000 in overtime income last year and $4,500 the year before; that total of $9500 would be divided by 24 (months) to give you $375 of monthly income for loan qualification.

 When you are a commissioned employee; your lender is going to look at your income basically the same as if it was bonus or overtime.
 It's a two-year average of your income that is needed for loan qualification purposes.